Toggle diff (533 lines)

 +@item @code{changeme} (type: gexp)

-+Handler for changeme event.
++The handler for the changeme event.

 +